Prathmesh234/AsyncRL/README.md

    - Final serving deployed with **SGLang** for low-latency, multi-session inference with async tool handling.

 2. **Tool Containers**
    Each tool is isolated into its own Azure Container Instance (ACI) for safety and modularity.
-Communication is asynchronous using Azure Storage Queues (one send queue + one receive queue per container).
+Communication is asynchronous using Azure Service Bus **Topics** (one shared command topic with per-tool subscriptions + one reward topic).
+This replaced the previous storage queue design.

-   - **Web Container** – Runs a headless browser (Chromium/Playwright).
-Used for searching documentation, extracting snippets, and finding APIs.
+   - **Web Container** – Headless browser (Chromium/Playwright) for docs/APIs.
-   - **Code Container** – Runs Python + Linux utilities inside `/workspace`.
-Used for competitive coding tasks, script execution, project scaffolding, and test verification.
+   - **Code Container** – Python + Linux utilities inside `/workspace`.
-   - **Azure Container** – Runs `az` CLI with whitelisted subcommands.
-Used for infrastructure tasks like spinning up VMs, checking subscription info, or deploying resources.
+   - **Azure Container** – `az` CLI with whitelisted subcommands.

 3. **Reward Mechanisms**
    - Structural rewards: correct usage of `<think>`, `<web>`, `<code>`, `<azure>` tags.